Belagir/lisilisk/README.md

 ### Better materials

-Materials are an inetuitive mess.
+Materials are an inintuitive mess.
 I should find a new way to express how a model is rendered, using simpler values, and textures maps for reflections.

 ### Dynamic updates of GPU data